gentlestfoot/Intro-to-Rails/Dataset Description.md

 - DED Tag Number
 - Location

 I will pull the common name, neighbourhood, diameter, and location into a table named Trees.
+Trees will be linked to the neighbourhood they exist in.